We sometimes use affiliate links in our content. This won’t cost you anything, but it helps us to keep the site running. Thanks for your support.

 - Enjoy a week of memory-making learning with your student.

-Subscribe to the newsletter to grab your free Pumpkin Jack Book Activities and Pumpkin Printables.
+Subscribe to the newsletter using the form below to grab your free Pumpkin Jack Book Activities and Pumpkin Printables.

 Learn even more about pumpkins with these resources.